flybywiresim/aircraft/fbw-common/src/wasm/extra-backend/README.md

 - the aircraft specific gauge and modules which live in <span style="color:cyan">/fbw-a32nx/src/wasm/extra-backend-a320</span> and <span style="color:cyan">/fbw-a380x/src/wasm/extra-backend-a380</span>

-When adding new modules please place the in a new folder in the aircraft's extra-backend folder:<br/>
+When adding new modules please place them in a new folder in the aircraft's extra-backend folder:<br/>
 E.g. <span style="color:cyan">/fbw-a32nx/src/wasm/extra-backend-a320</span>

 Add it to the following files: